London phone booth souvenir shop

 3. Emma Bridgewater Mugs

 Emma Bridgewater ceramics are well known for bright and fun patterns that are perfectly British.
-Think everything from foxes to florals.
-You can visit the shop at Bicester Village in Oxfordshire or even see the traditional craftsmanship in action at the factory in Stoke-on-Trent.
+Think everything from fine lettering to florals.
+You can visit the shop at Bicester Village in Oxfordshire or even see the traditional craftsmanship in action at the factory in Stoke-on-Trent

 If your travel plans are limited to London, you can also find Emma Bridgewater mugs at one of several John Lewis department store locations.
 John Lewis also carries other popular UK products, such as Jo Malone London perfumes.